xregistry/spec/core/spec.md

     server semantics) MAY modify it.
 A value of `null` MUST be interpreted as a request to delete the attribute.
-  - When processing a Resource or Version, that has its `hasdocument` model aspect set to `true`, the URL accessing the entity MUST include the `$meta` suffix, and MUST generate an error in the absence of the `$meta` suffix.
+  - When processing a Resource or Version, that has its `hasdocument` model aspect set to `true`, the URL accessing the entity MUST include the `$json` suffix, and MUST generate an error in the absence of the `$json` suffix.
     This is because when it is absent, the processing of the HTTP `xRegistry-` headers are already defined with "patch" semantics so a normal `PUT` or `POST` can be used instead.
 Using `PATCH` in this case would mean that the